 Former frontman of Lost City Soul, Turner sets out on his own with this 4 track EP.
 Opening with the Celtic inflected indie rock of Angel and the 80’s throwback Dance Until The Night Falls he gets the listener involved from the beginning.
 Paris is dance orientated and although there’s not…Continue

 Added by David Blue on February 21, 2013 at 22:09 — No Comments

 Your intrepid reporter from Folk Alliance finding it hard to report what just happened.
 I'll just blurt it out.
-We had a Scots artists and delegates huddle, we have a great stance the room for the show case is perfect and the Embacy Whiskey has arrived, if you can get to the Scottish Show case you will not…Continue
+We had a Scots artists and delegates huddle, we have a great stance the room for the show case is perfect and the Embacy Whiskey has arrived, if you can get to the Scottish Show case you will not only…Continue

 Dave Harding (Richmond Fontaine) at Fuel Bar, Manchester